davidecelano/openshift-java-playground/CONTRIBUTING.md

 ### 3. Improve Documentation

-- Update `.github/copilot-instructions.md` with new patterns discovered
-- Add troubleshooting tips to `DEPLOYMENT.md`
+Add troubleshooting tips to `DEPLOYMENT.md`.
-- Expand runtime-specific tuning guidance in copilot instructions
-- When adding or updating scripts (e.g., `deploy-all.sh`, `build-all.sh`), ensure their usage, prerequisites, and expected output are documented in `README.md`, `QUICKSTART.md`, and `DEPLOYMENT.md` as appropriate.
+When adding or updating scripts (e.g., `deploy-all.sh`, `build-all.sh`), ensure their usage, prerequisites, and expected output are documented in `README.md`, `QUICKSTART.md`, and `DEPLOYMENT.md` as appropriate.
-- When changing version management mechanisms (Dockerfile ARGs, BuildConfig buildArgs, environment variable overrides), update `README.md`, `QUICKSTART.md`, and `VERSIONS.md` with clear usage examples and cross-references.
+When changing version management mechanisms (Dockerfile ARGs, BuildConfig buildArgs, environment variable overrides), update `README.md`, `QUICKSTART.md`, and `VERSIONS.md` with clear usage examples and cross-references.
 ### 5. Documentation Consistency

 - Cross-reference related scripts and documentation sections for clarity and discoverability.